Kenny Golladay Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Season Stats

-- So far this season, 12.6% of the 562 passes thrown by his team have gone Golladay's way.

-- With 10 targets in the red zone this season, Golladay has been on the receiving end of 16.7% of his team's 60 red zone pass attempts.
+- Golladay has seen the ball thrown his way 10 times in the red zone this season, 16.7% of his team's 60 red zone pass attempts.

-- The Giants, who rank 31st in the NFL in points scored, have attempted a pass 58.8% of the time while running the ball 41.2% of the time.
+- The Giants, who rank 31st in the NFL in points scored, have dropped back to pass 58.8% of the time while running the football 41.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Golladay's matchup with Washington.